brandonlee0405/RShell/README.md

 # RShell
 #Authors
-Neel Sethia and Bradon Lee.
+Neel Sethia and Brandon Lee.

 #Contents
 RShell is a replication of a terminal or command shell.